Control of concerted back-to-back double ionization dynamics in helium: Control methods

-In addition to the dependence of local optimization on the choice of operator $\hat O$, it also depends on the gauge that describes the electromagnetic interaction.
+{ This equation gives us a means of optimizing $C(t)$ by controlling the field, $A(t)$.
+As $\mathcal Z(t)$ depends on $[\hat X, \hat O]$, the optimizing expression for $A(t)$ depends on the form of $\hat O$ and the form of $\hat X$, the latter depending on the gauge. }

 In the length gauge, $\hat X$ \emph{commutes} with operators that are functions of the coordinates such that no field-dependent expressions are obtained to first order.
-Although local control is, in principle, possible \emph{via} a second-order expression {(see Section A 1 in the supplementary material),} this is turns out to be very unstable numerically and is not pursued further.
+Although local control is, in principle, possible \emph{via} a second-order expression {(see Section B.1 in the supplementary material),} this turns out to be very unstable numerically and is not pursued further.

 Instead, we employ the velocity gauge.
 For reasons that will become clear below, here, we choose some operator $\hat O$ instead of an projector for optimization.
-Assuming that $\hat O$ depends only on $u$ and $v$, $\hat O(u,v)$, inserting \autoref{eq:he_hamilt_a} and \ref{eq:he_x_a} into \autoref{eq:lct_expr_dt} yields
+Assuming that $\hat O$ depends only on $u$ and $v$ (and not derivatives of $u$ or $v$), $\hat O(u,v)$, inserting \Eqs \ref{eq:he_H_s} and \ref{eq:he_B_s_v} into \autoref{eq:lct_expr_dt} yields